About X-linked adrenoleukodystrophy (ALD)

 X-linked adrenoleukodystrophy (ALD) is a severe and disabling orphan neurometabolic disease caused by mutations in the ABCD1 gene which encodes for a key protein that is required for metabolism of very long chain fatty acids (VLCFA) by peroxisomes (cellular organelles).
 Elevated VLCFA leads to axonal degeneration and demyelination in both brain and spinal cord with the likely involvement of both inflammation and mitochondrial dysfunction.
 The pathophysiology of ALD is also apparently well aligned with potential effects that are mediated by Poxel's two small molecule platforms – direct AMPK activators and deuterium-modified TZDs.

 Forms of this disease include adrenal insufficiency, cerebral ALD (C-ALD) and adrenomyeloneuropathy (AMN) which is the most common form – typically occurring in adolescence through adulthood.
 The relative timing of onset and progression of these overlapping disease forms are shown in the figure below.
 AMN is characterized by chronic and progressive distal axonopathy involving the long tracts of the spinal cord and to a lesser extent the peripheral nerves resulting in progressive stiffness and weakness in the legs, impaired gait and balance, incontinence, loss of sensation and spasticity.
-All men are affected and many women also present with features of AMN with a later onset.
+Nearly all men with a diagnosis of ALD will develop AMN, and many women also present with features of AMN with a later onset.
 C-ALD is characterized by inflammatory demyelination of cells in the brain and typically afflicts children, but many men with AMN may also develop cerebral disease; these white matter brain lesions lead to severe neurologic deficits and death.

 ALD Market Overview